operator-framework/operator-sdk/website/content/en/docs/building-operators/helm/quickstart.md

 title: Quickstart for Helm-based Operators
 linkTitle: Quickstart
 weight: 100
-description: A simple set of instructions that demonstrates the basics of setting up and running a Helm-based operator.
+description: This guide walks through an example that demonstrates the basics of setting up and running a Helm-based operator powered by [Helm][helm-official]  using tools and libraries provided by the Operator SDK
 ---

-This guide walks through an example of building a simple nginx-operator powered by [Helm][helm-official] using tools and libraries provided by the Operator SDK.

 ## Prerequisites